 Essque Zalu Zanzibar

-This Zanzibar hotel is not for the faint of heart, at Essque Zalu bigger is better.
+Essque Zalu is one of the best beach resorts in Zanzibar.
+This Zanzibar hotel is not for the faint of heart; at Essque Zalu, bigger is better.
 It is one of the largest resorts on Zanzibar, but the intimacy of Zanzibar has not been lost.
-Essque Zalu Zanzibar sits at the Northern end of Zanzibar, close by to Nungwi Beach.
+Essque Zalu Zanzibar sits at the Northern end of Zanzibar, close to Nungwi Beach.

-The rooms are comfortable with large beds, patios, walk in closets, lounges, rainfall showers, and a desk.
-We spent some time reading a book from our patio in the beautiful gardens of the resort.
+The rooms are comfortable with large beds, patios, walk-in closets, lounges, rainfall showers, and a desk.
+We spent some time reading a book from our patio in the beautiful gardens of the Zanzibar resort.

-The hotel features two restaurants and we made a point to have dinner at both.
+The hotel features two Zanzibar restaurants, and we decided to have dinner at both.
 The Jetty offer relaxed vibes and a grill.
-While Market Kitchen served up the better meals in a more polished atmosphere.
-The staff at both restaurants impressed us with their attentiveness, smiles, and welcoming attitude.
+At the same time, Market Kitchen served up better meals in a more polished atmosphere.
+The restaurant staff impressed us with their attentiveness, smiles, and welcoming attitude.

-Highlights of Essque Zalu Zanzibar: The intimate and picturesque jetty, well-equipped fitness center, and extremely well cared for gardens and grounds.
+Highlights of Essque Zalu Zanzibar: The intimate and picturesque jetty, well-equipped fitness center, and exceptionally well cared for gardens and grounds.